Garlic & Rosemary Hasselback Potatoes

 Rosemary – Historically used as a memory enhancer (I should be covering my house in this stuff!!), rosemary used in animal studies has shown positive neuro-protective effects.
 Rosemary also throws in a good mix of vitamins and minerals including calcium, iron, magnesium, potassium and vitamin A (bearing in mind they are in low amounts due to the amount of rosemary you will eat, but every little helps I say).

 I usually make a big batch of these to last me a few days as they re-heat really well.
-They are perfect for lunch or dinner and go really well with chilli, salad bowls and they also taste pretty good with some hummus.
-Have you tried hasselbacks before?
-Whats your favourite combo?
+They taste great with some of these dishes too;

 Amy Savage is a qualified Nutritionist with a Bachelor of Health Science in Nutritional & Dietetic Medicine and is available for consultations online and in Sydney CBD.
 Email email@example.com for further details.